 Regularization of environmental conservation areas, in line with the Brazilian Forest code, in all farms; Depending on where a farm is located, between 20% and 80% of the native vegetation of each farm must be preserved by the farmer as well as riparian forests along rivers and streams.
 Farmers are also engaged in the prevention of farm and wildfires, through the implementation of on farm fire brigades.

-Over 90% of the crops grow with rainwater only: without artificial irrigation
+Over 90% of the crops grow without artificial irrigation, relying on rainfall water instead.

 Brazil is the #1 responsible cotton supplier in the world

-More than 35% of all Better Cotton is Brazilian
+More than 35% of all cotton licensed by Better Cotton is Brazilian

 17% higher Human Development Index (HDI) in cotton-producing municipalities